How to Get a UX Internship: Hiring Tips for Employers 2025

 Have vs Need

-Their degree is an obvious requirement.
-Are they are able to work in Singapore?
-Check all the absolute musts you need so you know who to reject when you flip through their application.
+Their degree is a given.
+Are they able to work in Singapore?
+Check all the absolute musts you need so you know who to reject when you go through their application.

 All good questions to think about.